TheOnlyEmily/fizbuzz-framework/README.md

 A simple library for designing programs to play Fizbuzz and similar counting games.

-The rules of Fizbuzz are as follows:
+The rules of Fiz Buzz are as follows:

    1. A player starts counting up from 1.
    1. When the player reaches a number divisible by 3, they say "fiz", instead of that number.
    1. When the player reaches a number divisible by 5, they say "buzz".
    1. When the player reaches a number divisible by both 3 and 5, they say "fizbuzz".

-A program to play Fizbuzz can be written as follows:
+A program to play Fiz Buzz can be written as follows:

 <pre><code>from general_counting_game import GeneralCountingGame